 At the age of twelve, her first book of prose was published.
 This book, Man on Earth, became the best selling prose/poetry book in Swedish history.
 Barbro became a little celebrity, debating theology with ministers and theologians on television programs.
 In her teenage years, she had a total of nine books published.
 These books, written in her youth, have been translated into multiple languages, much like the Diary of Anne Frank.

-Barbro's Memories Recede, then Reemerge when She Encounters Reincarnated German Guards
+Barbro's Past Life Memories Recede, then Reemerge when She Encounters Reincarnated Nazi Guards

 After her adolescence passed, her past life memories began to fade, which was a relief to Barbro, as now she could finally lead a normal life.
 As she pursued her career with the Swedish Police Service, Barbro though that she never would be public regarding her memories of being Anne Frank.
 As Barbro wistfully states in her video interview, "never say never."